-You can access both the Whiteoak Canyon Trail and Cedar Run Trail from Skyline Drive inside the park.
-However – and this is a big, however – for this particular hike, you must access the trail from the boundary trailhead.
+You can access both the White Oak Canyon Trail and Cedar Run Trail from Skyline Drive.
+However, for this hike, you want to use the boundary trailhead.

 Okay, what’s that?
 A boundary trailhead is a trailhead located on private property.
 Often, just steps away from the park boundary.

-The link above to driving directions will take you to the boundary trailhead for the Whiteoak Canyon Trail.
-However – another big, however – I suggest that you print out this map of the Whiteoak Canyon Area with written directions.
+The link above to driving directions will take you to the boundary trailhead for the White Oak Canyon Trail.
+I also suggest that you print out a trail map.

 You won’t be able to map your way back home from your phone.
 You’ll have to rely on the written directions (in reverse, of course).
 Just a heads up.

 Once you arrive at the parking area, you’ll note that it’s quite large.
-It’s much bigger than the parking lots for most park trails, maybe with the exception of Mary’s Rock (Panorama).
+It’s much bigger than the lots for most park trails, maybe with the exception of Mary’s Rock.

 Still, given there’s a large overflow lot.
 It must not be big enough, at least not on weekends.

 To the left of the trailhead is a ranger station.
-Here you show your annual park pass or pay the entry fee.
-You will receive a receipt to place on your dashboard to show you’ve paid.
+Show your annual park pass or pay the entry fee.
+You will receive a receipt to place on your dashboard.

-Just past the .5-mile mark, there’s an easy rock scramble that takes you close to the edge of the cascading crystal-clear water.
+Just past the 0.5-mile mark, there’s an easy rock scramble that takes you close to the edge of the cascading crystal-clear water.

 Much of the hike is adjacent to the rolling river, so it’s very relaxing to take in the babbles and burbles of the flowing water.

-There are several spots along the hike where the trail goes right up against the water.
-These are perfect spots to stop and take off your shoes or skip a few stones.
+There are several spots along the hike where the trail sidles up against the water.
+These are perfect spots to stop, take off your shoes or skip a few stones.

-At the .75-mile mark, you’ll see a concrete trail marker on the right, then the hiking trail moderately ascends.
+At the 0.75-mile mark, you’ll see a concrete trail marker on the right, then the hiking trail moderately ascends.